addok/addok/docs/shell.md

     BESTSCORE lilas

+#### BENCH
+Run a search multiple times to benchmark it (default 100 runs):

+    BENCH rue des lilas
+    BENCH 50 rue des lilas

+Supports all search options.

 #### BUCKET
 Issue a search and return all the collected bucket, not only up to limit elements:

     BUCKET rue des Lilas

+Supports all search options including filters with multiple values (see SEARCH).

 #### DBINFO
 Print some useful infos from Redis DB.